bmdavis419/gpt-5-cfg-testing/README.md

 I've run 50+ tests today, and I have not gotten GPT-5 to do a single parallel tool call with a CFG schema.

+This is not listed anywhere in the docs.
+I assume the reason why it does this is because it's constraining the model output, which means you have to have it just do one tool call at a time.

 Explanations are below; labeled screenshots are provided at the bottom.

 ## FINDINGS